osmcode/node-osmium/README.md

 ## Is node-osmium actively developed?

-@springmeyer and @joto are maintaining node-osmium but not actively adding features.
+@springmeyer and @joto are not actively maintaining node-osmium or adding features.
 We will consider pull requests adding features only when they come with very solid tests, add very clear value to the bindings, and seem easy to maintain.